Jacalz/linalg/README.md

 # linalg

-Easy-to-use abstractions around Linear Algebra calculations.
+Fast and easy-to-use packages for Linear Algebra calculations.
 Written in pure Go with no external dependencies.
-The library provides three packages for working with vectors and points as well as one for working with matricies.
-The goal is to be as easy to use as possible while keeping good performance.
+The goal is to provide vector and matrix implementations that are cross-platform, fast and easy-to-use.

 ***NOTE:*** *This package is work in progress and might see large changes going forward.
 Use at your own risk.*

 ## Packages

-### r2
+Below is a list of the avaliable packages.

+- **github.com/Jacalz/linalg/matrix**: Provides a package for working with matricies in any dimension.
-An optimized abstraction layer for working with vectors and points on a plane, in two diemensions.
+- **github.com/Jacalz/linalg/vector**: Provides a package for working with vectors in any dimension.

-### r3
-An optimized abstraction layer for working with vectors and points in a room, in three diemensions.
+  - **github.com/Jacalz/linalg/vector/r2**: Optimized package for working with vectors in two dimensions.

-### rn
-A generic abstraction layer for working with vectors and points in a space of dimension n.
+  - **github.com/Jacalz/linalg/vector/r3**: Optimized package for working with vectors in three dimensions.

-***NOTE:*** *Only use this package for dimentions of 4 or higher.
-The r2 and r3 packages are better optimized and easier to use for their specific use cases.*

-### matrix
-Provides a generic abstraction layer around matrix calculations in a space of dimension n.

 ## Requirements

 A [Go](https://golang.org/) compiler of a recent version should do.
-Official support will be for the two latest Go versions but older versions will most likely work without issues.
+Official support will be for the two latest stable Go versions, but older versions might still work without issues.
+For the currently recommended minimum version, see [go.mod](./go.mod).

 ## Contributing

 Contributions are strongly appreciated.
 Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape or form that you feel comfortable with.

 ## License